 I. Catalog description: American Legal History.
 This course concerns the history and development of law, legal institutions, and legal culture in the United States from its colonial origins to the present day, with emphasis on the interaction of law with the overall development of American society.

-HIST 4183/5183
+Number: HIST 4183/5183

-American Legal History
+Title for Catalog: American Legal History